nikloynes/economist_poll_aggregator/README.md

                             Log level for logging messages. "debug", "info", "warning", "error" or "critical".
     -l, --log_to_stdout   Print logging messages to stdout (as well as file)
     ```
+- to see the default arguments (i.e. what happens if you run the script without passing in any arguments), simply have a look at the code.
 - `get_polls_aggregate.py` produces a logfile every time it's run. by default, this will be stored in `logs/` in the repo's root directory.
 You can customise the filepath by passing in the `-lo` or `--log_file_path` argument.
 - the default logging level is `INFO`.
 You can customise this by passing in the `-ll` or `--log_level` argument.
 If you are experiencing issues/bugs with the script, you can try setting the logging level to `DEBUG` to get more information about what's going on, and where the script is failing.